andywimmer/ansible-grav/README.md

 # server-2-ip
 ```

-### Specify your private key file in ansible.cfg (optional)
+### Specify your remote user and private key file in ansible.cfg (possibly optional)

-If you are using a specific SSH key for your VPS, uncomment the `private_key_file` line and provide the path.
+If you are using a specific user or SSH key for your VPS specify them here:

 ```
 [defaults]